 Hosted by the Western New England School of Law

 The Springfield, MA SLI s a fun, educational, and interactive program hosted by the Western New England School of Law (1215 Wilbraham Road, Springfield, MA).
-The SLI provides high school students with exposure to legal careers, the opportunity to build legal and professional skills, and connections with judges, lawyers, and other leaders in the legal profession.
+The SLI will take place from Monday, July 9, to Friday, July 13, 2018.
+Our program provides high school students with exposure to legal careers, the opportunity to build legal and professional skills, and connections with judges, lawyers, and other leaders in the legal profession.
 The program is FREE to all students, with public transportation passes available to students who express a need.
-Housing is not available; students travelling from a distance further than the metro area are required to arrange for their own housing.
+Housing is not available; students traveling from a distance further than the metro area are required to arrange for their own housing.

 Students who participate in the Summer Legal Institute will: